rocketjishao/tagSeq/README.md

    Import the bam and bam.bai to IGV by:
           File > Load from File > Select the ADPRC+_tagged_sort.bam file

-## 8. Electronic signal analysis for model CoA-RNA
+## 8. Electronic signal analysis for tagged model CoA-RNA
    a.
 To analyze the electronic signal of tagged CoA-RNA, firstly you need to get the fast5 file and figure out in which fast5 file the tagged CoA-RNA was located.
 In IGV, get the ID of the tagged model CoA-RNA (here it is "18cf1707...."), then sort out the tagged reads and copy their information (first two lines) to a text file by using grep, therefore you can see which fast5 file the tagged model CoA-RNA was in:

     $ grep "18cf1707" ~/C44pos/44pos.tag.fastq -A 2 > tag1.txt